Tri Cities Washington Virtual Open Houses

 The Tri-Cities has been at an advantage with respect to growth and prosperity since its beginnings.
 Historically, communities and cities either thrived or died depending on their proximity to major sources of transportation.
 Richland, Kennewick, and Pasco are situated near the convergence of the Columbia, Snake, and Yakima Rivers, and were fueled by the Northern Pacific Railroad.

-Today, communities and cities rise and fall based on the number of well educated workers.
+Today, communities and cities rise and fall based on the number of well-educated workers.
 The Tri-Cities MSA has no shortage there, seeing as they came out on top of the Knowledge Worker Quotient’s top metros for scientists and engineers.